MangelMaxime/Nacara/docs/nacara/configuration.md

 ### siteMetadata

-The `siteMetadata` contains configuration common data related to you site like (for example, your site title, favIcon, etc).
+The `siteMetadata` contains common configuration data related to your site, for example: your site title, favIcon, etc.

 <table class="table is-narrow is-bordered is-vcentered">
     <thead>